sordina/haskdll-demo/README.md

 # haskdll-demo

-short POC of dll based switching of implementations
+A short POC of DLL based switching of implementations.